dback-repo/dback/README.md

 # Backup options
 ### Default containers selection pattern:
-By default, backup will applied for all mounts of each container matched all the options:
+By default, backup will be applied for all mounts of each container matched the options:
 - HostConfig.RestartPolicy == always
 - HostConfig.AutoRemove == false
 - Status.Running == true

-You can override selection with --matcher flag.
+The pattern can be overrided with --matcher flag.
 It is based on substrings matching in `docker inspect` json.
 It is awful, and planned to be updated with xpath matchers.

 ### Exclude mounts or containers: